CTC (TV station): Programming

-As the only commercial television station in Canberra, CTC's programming operated independently from the television networks from its inception in 1962 until television aggregation in 1989 - though many viewers noticed CTC began to evolve towards the Ten Network schedule in early 1988 after the station was bought by the network.
+As the only commercial television station in Canberra, CTC's programming operated independently from the television networks from its inception in 1962 until television aggregation in 1989 – though many viewers noticed CTC began to evolve towards the Ten Network schedule in early 1988 after the station was bought by the network.
 Independence meant CTC was free to choose programs from any source and the station claimed for many years that over 80% of Australia's top rating programs were broadcast in Canberra.
 However, local residents would often complain of big name television programs missing from the Canberra schedule, while cheap repeats of American sitcoms such as Bewitched and Gilligan's Island were staples until the late 1980s.

 The popular Nine Network variety program Hey Hey It's Saturday was never broadcast by CTC nor were lifestyle program Burke's Backyard, game show Wheel of Fortune or the Seven Network dramas Sons and Daughters and Home & Away.
-The original Seven Network series of Neighbours aired from May to December 1985 in one-hour double episodes on Wednesdays at 7.30pm, however only around 50 of the original 170 episodes were broadcast in Canberra at that time.
-Neighbours returned unceremoniously 18 months later to CTC on 1 June 1987 at 5.30pm weeknights.
+The original Seven Network series of Neighbours aired from May to December 1985 in one-hour double episodes on Wednesdays at 7:30 pm, however only around 50 of the original 170 episodes were broadcast in Canberra at that time.
+Neighbours returned unceremoniously 18 months later to CTC on 1 June 1987 at 5:30 pm weeknights.

-A Country Practice also aired on the station as did fellow Australian soap operas E Street, Richmond Hill and The Sullivans, current affairs program 60 Minutes, children's fantasy drama series Ocean Girl and H2O: Just Add Water, science program Beyond 2000, quiz show Sale of the Century and medical drama The Flying Doctors.
-CTC was an early adopter of the raunchy 0-10 Network dramas Number 96 and The Box, screening both programs from their inception (1972 and 1974 respectively).
+A Country Practice also aired on the station as did fellow Australian soap operas Prisoner, E Street, Richmond Hill and The Sullivans, current affairs programs 60 Minutes, Willesee, children's fantasy drama series Ocean Girl and H2O: Just Add Water, science program Beyond 2000, quiz show Sale of the Century and medical drama The Flying Doctors.
+CTC was an early adopter of the raunchy 0–10 Network dramas Number 96 and The Box, screening both programs from their inception (1972 and 1974 respectively).